memphis-cs/demo-project-github-workflow/docs/individual_assignment_specs_iter_1.md

 - Issue: xxx (Issue Number; filled in at end of iteration)
 - Pull Request: xxx (Pull Request Number; filled in at end of iteration)

+## Tasks: Bob

+### Task: Add an about Bob page
+- Description: Add a page that tells about Bob.
+Add a link to the page on the home page.
+Involves adding a route for the page, adding a controller action to PagesController, adding a view for the page, and updating the home page with a hyperlink.
+- How to Evaluate: xxx (Instructions)
+- Outcome of Task: xxx (Description; filled in at end of iteration)
+- Issue: xxx (Issue Number; filled in at end of iteration)
+- Pull Request: xxx (Pull Request Number; filled in at end of iteration)